thaliproject/thali/pages/documentation/PresenceProtocolBindings.md

 But per the previously mentioned bug we MUST NOT end up in a situation where we have two `MCSession` objects on the same peer involving the same remote peer.

-Our solution to this situation is to leverage the fact that as defined below `peerID`s are UUIDs.
+Our solution to this situation is to leverage the fact that as defined above `PeerID`s contain UUIDs.
 This means they are (within reason) globally unique and they can be lexically compared.
 The larger of two UUIDs is defined as the UUID whose value represented as ASCII bytes when compared in ASCII ordering is the first to have a higher byte value for a character.

 ### Lexically Larger Peer
 If a lexically larger peer wishes to connect to a lexically smaller peer then it MUST use `invitePeer` from `MCNearbyServiceBrowser` to invite the peer to a session with the following arguments:

-* `peerID` - The `peerID` of the discovered peer taken from the `MCNearbyServiceBrowser` callback.
+* `PeerID` - The `PeerID` of the discovered peer taken from the discoveryInfo passed into the `MCNearbyServiceBrowser` callback.
 * `toSession` - The `MCSession` object that is passed in MUST be newly created for this connection following the previously specified rules.
-* `withContext` - This MUST be set to `base64EncodedString` containing the Thali service's type name, e.g. "thaliproject".
+* `withContext` - utf8-encoded string of the form: <PeerID>+<PeerID> where the local (connecting) PeerID appears on the left hand-side of the literal '+' (plus) character and the remote PeerID appears on the right hand side.
 * `timeout` - Unless overridden by the application the default timeout MUST be 10 seconds.

 Once the lexically larger peer has invited the lexically smaller peer to a session the lexically larger peer MUST NOT invite the lexically smaller peer to any additional sessions until the outstanding invite has been resolved (either via time out, acceptance or rejection).
 If the invitation times out then the lexically larger peer MAY repeat the invitation but no more frequently than ever 300 ms. If the invitation is rejected then the lexically larger peer MUST return an error if the invitation came as part of a request from the local Thali application.
 In either case the lexically larger peer, if the invitation is rejected, MUST NOT retry without another request either from the Thali application or from the lexically smaller peer (see next section).